agnosto/fansly-scraper/README.md

 <small>Maybe also a faq of sorts</small>

 For the time being:
-- It's recommended to leave m3u8_dl in the config set to false while being tested.
+- It's recommended to leave m3u8_dl in the config set to false if you want things to download fast.
 Do feel free to enable to give input/issues with it if you want.
 - Press `ESC` once done downloading/(un)liking to be able to go back.

 ### "Duplicate Files"